 I believe there is great value in cultivating original work and creativity in every individual.
 Making is an act of empowerment that can be a very gratify experience for everyone involved.
 All of my workshops are designed to work with a variety of skill levels within the same class.
 While each of my workshops cover color, pattern, and repetition which are core components of my work, the focus—indicated in the title of class—allows us to zoom in on a particular aspect of quilt design.
 Subject matter includes, but is not necessarily limited to the following–exploring color theory, composing abstract design, improvisation-ally cutting and piecing fabric, working with prints, and trouble shooting patchwork construction issues.
 I would love to teach for your shop, guild, group, or festival.

-Using solid colored quilters cottons, students will learn how to stitch an assortment of pieced prints including stripes, chevrons, polka dots, and pointy shapes.
+Using solid colored quilters cottons, students will learn how to stitch an assortment of pieced prints including stripes, tracks, dots, and grids.
 While learning these new techniques students will also be given information about selecting a color palette, improvisational piecing techniques, and ideas for taking these techniques and creating original quilts.

 A complete discussion of all the ways you can improvisation-ally PIECE a circle and/or curve in fabric will be covered in this class.
 Students will leave with a collection of circle and curve quilt blocks–great for a sampler.

 WHAT’S THE POINT?–TRIANGLES & PATCHWORK

 The triangle is an elegant shape that can be used to create dynamic quilts.
 This workshop covers all manner of triangles and way to improvisation-ally cut and piece them into patchwork art.